Skip to content

 Overall Architecture

-FreeRet decomposes retrieval into two stages, both handled by the same untrained MLLM.
-Stage 1 Embedding: Given input \(x\) (any modality combination), concatenate a control prompt and have the model generate a word \(y\); instead of the final MLP output, extract the hidden state after the last attention layer and before the final MLP, \(h_L^{\text{Attn}}(y)\), as the embedding \(e(x)\), and use cosine similarity to recall top-\(n\) candidates.
-Stage 2 Reranking: Package the query and each candidate into an MCQ prompt ("A. Match / B. No match"), take \(p(\text{`A'})\) from the LM head, then softmax as the relevance score.
-The entire pipeline introduces no extra parameters, does not rely on auxiliary models, and can be seamlessly integrated into RAG workflows for "single-model retrieve + rerank + generate".
+FreeRet decomposes retrieval into two stages, both handled by the same frozen MLLM.
+Stage 1 Embedding: After inputting \(x\) (any combination of modalities), a controlled prompt is concatenated.
+Instead of taking the final MLP output, the hidden state \(h_L^{\text{Attn}}(y)\) after the last attention layer but before the final MLP is used as the embedding \(e(x)\).
+Candidates are retrieved via cosine similarity to get top-\(n\) results.
+Stage 2 Reranking: The query and each candidate are wrapped into an MCQ prompt ("A. Match / B. Not Match").
+The probability \(p(\text{`A'})\) is extracted from the LM head and softmaxed as the relevance score.
+This pipeline requires no extra parameters and integrates seamlessly into RAG workflows for "retrieve + rerank + generate" using a single model.

 Key Designs